keyle2112/Analytics-Portfolio/README.md

 Technology: Python, pandas, matplotlib

 Results: Identified strong relationships between development indicators and population dynamics, with clear patterns in global poverty reduction.

-Impact: Provides insights into global inequality and demographic change using data analysis.
+Impact: Early practice in using visualization to find which relationships across 145 countries were worth modeling formally, before committing to a specification.

 ## Education
 University of California, Berkeley, College of Letters and Science - Bachelor of Arts, Economics, Minors in Data Science and Journalism <br>